oedbro/dotfiles/dependencies.md

 ## awesome/rc.lua
 When awesome is loaded it autostarts pulseaudio.
 There are also a functionality to lock the screen with xscreensaver (super ctrl l) and Chromeium (super b).
+To use the batery indicator, vicous widget handler is required.
+It is available at github.com/Mic92/vicious

 ### PulseAudio
 Pulseaudio is the audioserver that i use